anovio1/tambak/docs/DEVELOPER_GUIDE.md

 8.  **Push your branch** to your fork.
 9.  **Open a Pull Request** against the `main` branch of the upstream repository.

-This guide should provide a solid foundation for contributing to Phoenix Cache.
+This guide should provide a solid foundation for contributing to tambak Cache.